Opening Hours Open 7 days a week

 If successful, you will be invited to attend a citizenship ceremony.

 Yes.
-A British citizenship application may be refused if the applicant does not meet the eligibility criteria, particularly the residence requirements, good character requirement, or immigration compliance.
+A British citizenship application may be refused if the applicant does not meet the eligibility criteria, particularly the residence requirements, the good character requirement, or immigration compliance.

 Seeking advice from experienced UK immigration solicitors at Premium Solicitors can significantly reduce the risk of refusal.